Breastfeeding Success In The Early Days: A rewarding and challenging experience awaits!

-Baby should be placed on your chest, skin-to-skin, at birth, to promote bonding and breastfeeding.
+Baby should be placed on your chest, skin-to-skin, at birth, to promote bonding and breastfeeding success.
 Babies are most alert and awake in the first hour.
 Your nurse will help you bring baby to latch onto the areola—the darkened area around the nipple—with a wide-open mouth.

 The first 24 hours of life

 Babies are often sleepy after the first feeding and for the next 24 hours.
 Keep baby close-by, skin-to-skin if possible, to help you learn how baby shows interest in nursing.
 Crying is a late cue; a crying baby may need calming before latching.
 Expect your baby to breastfeed at least 8-10 times in a 24-hour period.
 Let baby nurse “on-demand”.
 The more baby nurses, the sooner your milk comes in.

 Colostrum changes to milk by days 2 to 5.
 You may have engorgement—full-feeling breasts—when your milk comes in which should resolve in 24-48 hours.
 For tender breasts apply warm compresses before nursing, gently massaging as you nurse.
 If baby has difficulty latching, express some milk before feeding by placing your thumb above the areola, your fingers below, and gently pressing to release some milk.

 How do I know my baby is getting enough?

 Baby’s diaper tells all!
 Look for one wet diaper and one stool on day 1, with two of each on day 2, and three each on day 3.
 Stools are black and tarry at first and then turn yellow and seedy.
 By day 4, expect baby to wet the diaper and pass stool each time you nurse.
 If your baby isn’t producing this much urine and stool talk to baby’s provider right away.